 The grandchild emergency scam

-"Grandma, it's me — I'm in trouble.
+"Grandma, it's me, I'm in trouble.
 I need money right away and I need you not to tell anyone."
 The caller may claim to be in jail, in a foreign country, in a hospital.
 The voice may be coached to sound distressed.
-She cannot verify the voice, she cannot verify the story, and the emotional urgency overrides evaluation.
+They cannot verify the voice, they cannot verify the story, and the emotional urgency overrides evaluation.

 Government impersonation scams